Wealth Management Dashboard Spreadsheet | Georges Budget for Excel v16

 - The home budgeting spreadsheet is not compatible with Microsoft's free "Excel Online" app that is part of the free Office Online apps.
 These online apps are web browser based and have limited features compared to the full desktop version of Microsoft Excel.

 - The Excel budget template is not compatible with the Excel Mobile app whether using Android or iPhone.
 (Excel mobile app is part of Microsoft Office Mobile apps that allow you to use a feature reduced version of Excel on your compatible mobile phone and smaller tablet devices to review, update, and create spreadsheets).
 The Excel template requires one of the full desktop versions of Excel listed above in the system requirements.

-- Whether you are using a PC with Windows11, Windows 10 or Windows 8 or a Mac computer with the latest Apple macOS operating systems, the key is to make sure your operating is compatible with one of the listed compatible versions of Microsoft Excel and that your computer meets the hardware specs whether you are using a laptop computer or desktop computer.
+- Your desktop or laptop computers operating system (PC with Windows 11, Windows 10 or Windows 8 or a Mac computer with the latest Apple macOS operating systems) needs to be compatible with one of the listed compatible versions of Microsoft Excel and the hardware specs.

 - Excel 2021 and Excel 2021 for Mac are Microsoft software products that you only have to pay for once so that is a great alternative for those who do not want to pay for the Microsoft 365 monthly subscription service or yearly subscription service.
 This is because Excel 2021 and Excel 2021 for Mac have a perpetual license that you pay for once and that allows you to use the software for as long as you own it and have compatible software to run it.